jerryrox/project-beats-game/README.md

 - Removed dependency to `Promise` and `Progress` and replaced with `ITask` and `TaskListener`.
 - Increased timeout time for mapset download.
 #### Fixes
+- Fixed bug where pressing preview stop button on DownloadScreen makes it replay instead.
+- Fixed offset not applying immediately when changing via OffsetOverlay.
 - Fixed online mapset list not showing.
 - Fixed issue where game freezes after the play when logged in.